-Growing up as a Protestant, I had an inherent distaste for ritual.
+Growing up as a Protestant, I had an instilled distaste for ritual.
 Liturgy, routines and orders of worship (even though every church has one) … were all equated with “religion,” the imitation of true relationship with God.
 “Religion = Death” was a mental slogan, even if the words never quite formed that way in our minds.
 Even habits.
 You hardly ever heard about “good habits.”
 Mostly, habits were referenced in the context of sinful things we did, that our “flesh” compelled us to do.
 Habits that needed to be broken.
 The genuinely spiritual person was free — free from form, free from ritual, free from habits.

 And surely, those poor Catholics who “mindlessly” recited the rosary were missing out on a real connection with God.
 And all that incense waving and candle lighting … all imitations of spirit.
 Cheap substitutes that were empty of meaning and devoid of power.

 Of course that’s not true.
 It was just the fuzzy logic floating through my head as a Protestant kid who probably thought too much about incidental things.
 I had no appreciation for the sacramental, no understanding of the connectedness between things of the world and things of the spirit, how one can help enrich the other.

 Now, witnessing the “multi-tasking,” “spontaneous” activity of so many of my friends — myself included — as we flip between phone apps, texting, snap-chatting, tweeting, clicking photos to share on Instagram … all that freedom.
 And is it really freeing us, or just making us prisoners of the immediate?
 With our 1500 friends and followers on Facebook and Twitter, do we even know who we are anymore?
 Are we even in touch with ourselves?